The Geospatial-AI lnformation Toolbox (GAIT)

 Once you’ve tested your containerized application you can deploy it to any other system where Docker is running and your application will perform exactly the same when you tested it.

-The portability and performance benefits offered by containers can help you make your development process more agile and responsive.
-Enhancing your continuous integration and continuous delivery processes to take advantage of containers and technology such as Enterprise Developer Build Tools for Windows makes it easier for you to deliver the right software at the right time.
+The portability and performance benefits offered by containers can help make your development process more agile and responsive.
+Enhancing your continuous integration and continuous delivery processes to take advantage of containers and technology, such as Enterprise Developer Build Tools for Windows, can make it easier for you to deliver the right software at the right time.

 A Docker container that contains one of your applications also includes relevant versions of supporting software that your application requires.
 If other Docker containers house applications that require different versions of the same supporting software, that’s fine because different Docker containers are totally independent.